-- Use tools such as Skype, WhatsApp or Zoom to conduct online meetings with your buyers or potential buyers.
+- Use tools such as Zoom, WhatsApp or Skype to conduct online meetings with your (potential) buyers.

-- For information on buyer preferences in specific markets, see McKinsey’s surveys among B2B decision makers per country.
+- For information on buyer preferences for sales channels in specific markets, see McKinsey’s surveys among B2B decision makers per country.

 4. Participate in digital trade fairs to find new buyers

-As various pandemic-related restrictions made it impossible to organise physical national and international trade fairs, many organisers took their trade show partially or wholly online in 2020.
+As various pandemic-related restrictions made it impossible to organise physical (international) trade fairs, many organisers took their trade show partially or wholly online in 2020 and 2021.
 The Indian trade fair IHGF pioneered this approach in our sector, holding the first virtual IHGF Delhi Fair in July 2020.
-The 7-day digital show was attended by more than 4000 buyers and 1300 exhibitors and offered 3D booths, virtual showrooms, live chats, webinars and craft demonstrations.
+The 7-day digital show was attended by more than 4,000 buyers and 1,300 exhibitors, and offered 3D booths, virtual showrooms, live chats, webinars and craft demonstrations.

-This would allow you to physically attend the trade fairs that offer you the most opportunities and virtually participate in others.
-It also makes it easier to try out new and existing events of which you are unsure whether they are a good fit, without investing too much time and money.
+This would allow you to physically attend the trade fairs that offer you the most opportunities, and virtually participate in others.
+It also makes it easier to try out (new) events of which you are unsure whether they are a good fit, without investing too much time and money.

 - Study your options in physical and virtual trade fair attendance.